AgoraIO-Community/astro-backend/docs/CLOUD_RECORDING.md

 ## Start Cloud Recording
 Now we can put it all together and start the recording within the POST request in the `api/recording/start.json.ts` file.
 We generate the credential, then use that credential to generate a resource, and create a token.

-Then we make a request with the `start` url, and pass in the payload.
+Then we make a request with the `start` endpoint url and pass in the payload.
 This payload is where we define all the information that the Agora cloud recording service needs.

-You can find a complete list of the properties within the [Agora documentation](https://docs.agora.io/en/cloud-recording/reference/restful-api#start-request).
+You can find a complete list of payload properties within the [Agora documentation](https://docs.agora.io/en/cloud-recording/reference/restful-api#start-request).
 For this demo we will define AWS as our vendor and US_EAST_2 as our region.
 Then we supply all the information needed to access that storage bucket, and lastly we define the file path and the file output type.

 ```ts